Oscypo/DayFlow/README.md

 ✨ Features

 📝 Task Manager – Add, delete, and manage daily tasks

-📅 Auto-sorting by date for better organization
+📅 Calendar - see and manage your tasks
+💻 Fully responsive layout
 🎨 Accessibility Options

-Adjustable font sizes
+- Adjustable font sizes

-High-contrast mode
+- High-contrast mode

-Grayscale mode
+- Grayscale mode

 💾 Local storage support

-Saves tasks locally in the browser
+- Saves tasks locally in the browser

-Stores user account data locally (learning purpose only)
+- Stores user account data locally (learning purpose only)

 📱 In progress: Responsive layout improvements

 🛠️ Technologies Used
 HTML5
 CSS3
 JavaScript (ES6+)
 localStorage API
 Git / GitHub

 ⚠️ Disclaimer

-This project uses localStorage for handling:
+This project uses localStorage for handling: user registration user login task storage

-user registration

-user login

-task storage

 Because localStorage stores data in plain text in the browser, it is not secure and should never be used for real authentication.